-Onboard Parallel Port
+4.8.10 Onboard Parallel Port

 This item allows you to determine access onboard parallel port controller with which I/O address.
-The choice: 378H/IRQ7, 278H/IRQ5, 3BC/IRQ7, Disabled.
+The choices are: 378H/IRQ7, 278H/IRQ5, 3BC/IRQ7, Disabled.

-Parallel Port Mode
+4.8.11 Parallel Port Mode

 Select an operating mode for the onboard parallel (printer) port.
 Select Normal unless your hardware and software require one of the other modes offered in this field.
 The choice: PS/2, EPP1.9, ECP, ECPEPP1.9, SPP, EPP1.7.